 In the ESD admission process, every effort is made to accommodate qualified applicants who are siblings of currently enrolled students, children of alumni, communicants of SMAA or children of full-time faculty.
 However, admission decisions are based primarily upon the composite qualifications of the individual candidate, space available, and gender balancing.

-** New admission into the senior year at ESD occurs only under unique circumstances.
-Please contact the Director of Enrollment Management for more information.
+** New admission into the junior and senior year at ESD occurs only under unique circumstances.
+Please contact the Director of Admission for more information.

 Profile for Success